gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 `--rc integer` **[Optional]**

-This token sets the bitrate control encoding mode [1: Variable Bitrate, 0: Constant QP OR Constant Rate Factor].
-When `--rc` is set to 1.
+The rc token sets the bitrate control encoding mode [0: Constant QP OR Constant Rate Factor, 1: Variable Bitrate, 2: Constant Bitrate].

+With `--rc` set to 0, CQP (fixed qp offsets regardless of the content) mode is enabled using `--aq-mode 0`, else CRF mode (default) will be used.
-With `--rc` set to 0, if `--crf` is used then enable-tpl-la is forced to 1, however, if `-q`/`--qp` is used then the encoder will work in CRF mode if `--enable-tpl-la` is set to 1 and in CQP mode (fixed qp offsets regardless of the content) when `--enable-tpl-la` is set to 0.
+If `--crf` is set, then aq-mode will be forced to 2, however, if `-q`/`--qp` is set, then the encoder will use whatever is set for aq-mode.

 If a qp/crf value is not specified, a default value is assigned (50).